-When you first start a business, there are a lot of details to be taken care of, and one of the more important ones is marketing.
+When you first start a business, there are a lot of details to be taken care of, and one of the more important is marketing.
 You might have the best business in the world, but if nobody knows about it, you’re not going to succeed.
-These days, a large portion of every business’ marketing takes place online, but you do need printed marketing materials as well.
+These days, a large portion of all marketing takes place online, but you do need printed marketing materials as well.

 Business cards are a must, and I also had 3-folded brochures, postcards and flyers for my business.
 I used Illustrator to create mine, but there are easy ways to get great-looking materials without having to get a degree in graphic design, or even hire a designer (although I would recommend hiring someone to design your logo and help with branding).